JChristensen/ToyotaMusic/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl.html>

 ## Overview
-This is a command-line Python program to modify audio files so that Toyota vehicles will play them in the correct order from a USB stick.
+This is a command-line Python program to modify audio files on a USB stick so that Toyota vehicles will play them in the correct order.

 Many Toyota vehicles use the title tag rather than the track number tag to sort audio files played from a USB stick.
 This makes it difficult to